What Are The Disadvantages Of Google Sheets? (For 2026)

 Google Sheets operates in a browser, meaning it can’t process vast amounts of data or handle thousands of rows or complex formulas like desktop software can.

-Another Google Sheets disadvantage is the level of formatting flexibility.
+Another Google Sheets disadvantage is its level of formatting flexibility.

 This may be particularly challenging for those needing to create visually appealing or highly customized layouts for branding.